In today’s post, I’m going to show you 4 secrets to trading pin bars.

 For finding points where price may reverse in the future, it’s still hugely important.

-It just for candlesticks patterns, like pin bars and engulfs, it’s not that important because what causes the pin/engulf to form overrules all other probability enhancers, whether it be wick size, candle size or how much confluence it has with technical levels.
+But for candlesticks patterns, like pin bars and engulfs, it’s not essential.
+What causes the pin/engulf to form overrules all other probability enhancers, whether that be wick size, overall candlestick size or what confluence the pattern has with other technical levels.

 4. Pin Bars With Giant Wicks (Almost) Always Causes Reversals